Thursday 2nd June, 2016, at Rough Trade, Nottingham.

 At the centre of this piece is the issue of identity, particularly challenging gender norms and the long struggle for acceptance for those straying from the ‘norm’ in any way.
 Right from the beginning, Joan’s dad is critical of her gender-defying wardrobe which would apparently bring shame on her family and make her a laughing stock, and thus the battle commences.
 Joan dons the identity of various males throughout the performance with swift and magical transformations consisting of just facial hair, jackets and hats.

 The appearance of an enforced femininity in the latter part is the basis of both comedy and poignancy.
 The awkward, forced and coy smile, the token flower and the hilariously awkward interactions with the audience as her ‘female self’ are a crystal clear demonstration of how unnatural assigned gender can feel.
 Lucy beautifully captures the struggle of battling to keep an authentic, true identity under constriction while adopting the alien conventions of an assigned gender identity under duress; the historically accurate threat of death is an apt metaphor for the whole issue of feeling that in order to be socially accepted, conformity to a certain version of yourself requires a death, to an extent, of the ‘true’ self.

-Joan has a varied and thoroughly entertaining style which combines cabaret, comedy and history to explore a very modern and topical issue facing so many in the here and now.
-This is an important piece of contemporary theatre which rightfully and commendably challenges society to be much more discerning and intelligent when it comes to identity and gender identity in particular; with the dramatic ending seeming to say that the answer is not conformity, but strength on the part of those struggling and greater understanding on the part of those needing to support rather than condemn.
+Joan combines cabaret, comedy and history to explore a very modern and topical issue facing so many in the here and now, making this an important piece of contemporary theatre which rightfully and commendably challenges society to be much more discerning and intelligent when it comes to identity and gender identity in particular.
+The dramatic ending seems to say that the answer is not conformity, but strength on the part of those struggling and greater understanding on the part of those needing to support rather than condemn.
+Recommended.